Quick Summary

 - GPS Location Services

-While most modern smartphones will be absolutely fine with these specs, it should be noted that some older phones will not be able to update to the new version of Android, or iOS on Apple iPhones.
+While most recent smartphones will be fine with these specs, some older phones cannot update to the latest version of Android or iOS.

-Our advice: If you’re planning on buying an older model (or refurbished models, to save on costs), make sure it is capable of running the delivery app that you or your company uses.
+Our advice: If you plan on buying an older model or refurbished device to save on costs, confirm that it can run the specific delivery app that you or your company uses.

 2. Battery Life

-Delivery apps can be heavy on battery usage, and in most cases, they will be the most intensive apps on your phone.
+Delivery apps use a lot of battery, and in most cases they will be the most demanding apps on your phone.

 Why?